CENG502-Projects/CENG502-Spring2023/AkyurekSoydan/README.md

 We have implemented the setup of the original paper as closely as we could.
 The settings we have changed can be reviewed from the source code comments in detail.
 The paper uses 473 image resolution; however, we set the resolution to a lower value, i.e. 128 for our experiments.
 We provide our hyperparameters explicitly in `main.ipynb` and their values provided by the original paper and state the hyperparameters that are not mentioned in the paper.
 In addition to Dice Loss used by the original paper, we have also experimented with Binary Cross Entropy (BCE) Loss that is not used by the paper.

 We use `ResNet-50` as our backbone, where we also provide other ResNet options such as `ResNet-101`.
 The original paper uses the both in their ablation studies.
 For the datasets, we only experiment with $PASCAL-5^i$ which has 4 folds for cross-validation where $i$ denote the fold index, and every fold has 5 classes.
-We only experimented with the "fold0", i.e. we used $PASCAL 5^0$ (refer to Table 1's notation in original paper).
-We have experimented with **3-shot** and **5-shot** settings for $PASCAL-5^0$ Dataset.
-We also added an **overfitting option** to dataloaders that takes only one n-shot sample, and we run the overfitting experiment with 1-shot setting.
+We only experimented with the "fold0", i.e. we used $PASCAL-5^0$ (refer to Table 1's notation in original paper).
+We have experimented with 3-shot and 5-shot settings for $PASCAL-5^0$ Dataset.
+We also added an overfitting option to dataloaders that takes only one n-shot sample, and we run the overfitting experiment with 1-shot setting.

 ## 3.2.
 Running the code